 Seemingly, and from what we saw in Barcelona, the new Alfa Romeo C38 is out from the bottom of the table, and it looks as though the Swiss car aims at higher positions, so don’t be surprised if you see the red-and-white single-seater in the Q3.

 After four years in Ferrari, the Iceman takes the lead in Sauber, a smaller team he knows quite well.
-The Finnish racer looked more relaxed, providing images of him repairing his own seat, a footage we never actually saw when wearing the red overall.
+The Finnish racer looked more relaxed, providing images of him repairing his own seat, the footage we never actually saw when wearing the red overall.

 The countdown for Australia has already started, and Alfa Romeo hopes to steal the show in a competition that is set to be tighter than ever, and perhaps this is the year that Alfa Romeo can bring so much fresh air into the sport by putting Tatiana Calderón behind the steering wheel of a Formula 1 car.